Accenture/AmpliGraph/docs/dev.md

 See [pytest documentation](https://docs.pytest.org/en/latest/) for additional arguments.

-## Build Documentation
+## Documentation

-The project documentation can be built with Sphinx:
+The project documentation is based on Sphinx and can be built as follows:

 ```
 cd docs
 make clean autogen html
 ```

-## Distribute
+## Build your Own Wheel

 ```
 pip wheel --wheel-dir dist --no-deps .